kistofe/Boss-Design/README.md

 Here's a list of possible reasons you may base your Boss designs on:

    - **Loot:** Generally used in Secondary Bosses.
 As simple as "you defeat that big boss, you get this powerful weapon".
-Genres like MMos are highly centered on this kind of Boss design.
+Genres like MMOs are highly centered on this kind of Boss design.
    - **High Difficulty:** May not be liked by everyone, but a Boss with exceptional difficulty can be the only reason to fight a Secondary Boss, or can be an extra reason to prepare to fight a Main Boss.
    - **Unlocking next areas:**
    - **Plot-evolvers:** Exclusive for Main Bosses.
 As its name states, defeating these kind of Bosses makes the plot advance.